FinTrek/MSBA_Predictive_Modeling/README.md

 # MSBA_Predictive_Modeling
 MSBA 2019

-This repository contains 5 homework assignments for the MSBA Advanced Predictive Modeling class.
+This repository contains 5 homework assignments and a link to a group project for the MSBA Advanced Predictive Modeling class.

 ### HW1
 This assignment covers multiple linear regression and Lasso and Ridge regression